-The Hyatt Credit Card, issued by Chase, is made for anyone who loves spending time in Hyatt hotels and properties.
+The World of Hyatt Credit Card, issued by Chase, is made for anyone who loves spending time in Hyatt hotels and properties.

-- 8.5X or more World of Hyatt points per dollar at Hyatt hotels and resorts
+- 9X World of Hyatt points per dollar at Hyatt hotels and resorts

 - for airline tickets purchased directly from the airline